Karachi is the largest city and financial capital of Pakistan, as well as the largest port of the nation.

 The law and order situation has improved significantly and one can see so many positive things happening in the town.

-Street crime in Karachi is somewhat expected from a big city, but this one is actually know for high crime rates.
+Street crime in Karachi is somewhat expected from a big city, but this one known for its high crime rates.

-With more than 25 milion population, crimes cannot be eliminated, but the rate of crime has reduced significantly after recent operations.
+With more than 25 million population, crimes cannot be eliminated, but the rate of crime has reduced significantly after recent operations.

-Hpwever, the biggest issue for foreigners in Karachi, when it comes to safety, is that this country – as well as the city – has suffered from several bomb attacks during the last couple of years, and they were aimed against security forces, so called western institutions.
+However, the biggest issue for foreigners in Karachi, when it comes to safety, is that this country – as well as the city – has suffered from several bomb attacks during the last couple of years, and they were aimed against security forces, so-called western institutions.

-- Visas - Most countries do need a visa in order to enter Karachi.
+Most countries do need a visa to enter Karachi.
 Some travelers can get a visa on arrival if traveling as part of a group tour, or for business.
 Make sure your passport is valid for at least six months past your stay in Pakistan.
 If you are not sure about your visa status, contact your local Pakistani embassy for further information.

-- Currency - Pakistani rupee is the official currency in Karachi.
+The Pakistani rupee is the official currency in Karachi.
 There are ATMs in the city and they accept foreign credit cards.
-Top end establishments accept credit cards, but you are advised to bring cash with you.
+Top-end establishments accept credit cards, but you are advised to bring cash with you.

-- Weather - Karachi has a desert climate.
+Karachi has a desert climate.
 There is virtually no rainfall during the year in Karachi.
-The summers here are hot, oppressive, arid, and windy; the winters are short, comfortable, and dry; and it is mostly clear year round!
+The summers here are hot, oppressive, arid, and windy; the winters are short, comfortable, and dry; and it is mostly clear year-round!

-- Airports - Jinnah International Airport is the largest and busiest international airport in Karachi and all of Pakistan.
-It is located right in the city, actually!
+Jinnah International Airport is the largest and busiest international airport in Karachi and all of Pakistan.
+It is located right in the city!

-- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to Karachi, because it would cover not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we advise getting travel insurance when traveling to Karachi, because it would cover not only medical problems but also theft and loss of valuables.